bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 You can add a new node to a cluster without interrupting service on the existing nodes.

-1. Copy the entire Tomcat / Wildfly directory to another machine.
+1. Copy the entire Tomcat / WildFly directory to another machine.
 2. If Hazelcast Node discovery is configured with TCP, update the configuration in database using the [platform setup tool page](BonitaBPM_platform_setup.md).
 3. Start the Tomcat on the new node, running `./bonita-start.sh` script
 4. Update the load balancer configuration to include the new node.